cloudblog004/fantasticfoodies/content/en/posts/650-easiest-way-to-prepare-award-winning-easy-tasty-curry-chicken.md

 - " Salt  pepper"
 - " Baby potatoes"
 recipeinstructions:
-- "In a frying pan, place a little bit of oil &amp; butter."
+- "In a frying pan, place a little bit of oil & butter."
-- "Add the onion &amp; the garlic.
-Add a pinch of salt &amp; black pepper."
+- "Add the onion & the garlic.
+Add a pinch of salt & black pepper."
 - "About after 5 minutes, put tomato sauce and the curry powder."
 - "Now add the chicken breasts.
 (The chicken breasts are seasoned.)"
 - "Once the chicken is cooked, time to add the cream!
 And then put the potatoes in and let it cook for 7 mins.
 (It can be coconut cream but i think it&#39;s too sweet for the curry so i just used cream)"